mfellner/valtio-factory/README.md

 This library provides a comprehensive and opinionated solution on top valtio for creating "stores" (state + actions) using the factory pattern.
 Specifically, it simplifies the following things:

-- Separation of state declaration and initialization
+- Separation of store declaration and initialization
-- Initializing state from external data sources (e.g. local storage, async storage)
+- Initializing stores from external data sources (e.g. local storage, async storage)
 - Declaring actions and binding them to state
 - Declaring state subscriptions
-- Injecting dependencies into actions and other state-dependent logic with context
+- Injecting dependencies into actions and other state-dependent logic with [context](#use-context)
+- Composing multiple stores

 valtio-factory was partially inspired by [MobX-State-Tree](https://mobx-state-tree.js.org/intro/welcome).